inesvar/tetris/README.md

 # Troubleshooting

-## Wait, what is cargo??
-The command to launch the game doesn't work on my machine :/

-Then you can refer to the Great Rust Documentation : https://doc.rust-lang.org/cargo/getting-started/installation.html.

 # Linker error for -lxcb-shape on Ubuntu

 I think this fixes it
 ```
 sudo apt-get install libxcb-shape0-dev libxcb-xfixes0-dev
 ```

-## You're somewhat familiar with Rust and don't like the falling speed?

-Then you're interested by the variable *gravity* in main.rs, set it how it fits you.

 ## Building for Windows from linux